 When planning 3 New Deal-era green suburbs, government officials were unable to coax privately-owned businesses to open stores in the prospective center city shopping complexes.
 The co-op concept was adopted.
 The very first co-op endeavor, the GREENBELT CENTER Co-op Food Store, began business December 15, 1937.
 Today, it is the sole green suburb co-op store still in business.

 Graphic from Greenbelt Consumer Services

-This image, and the 2 that follow, show the original GREENBELT CENTER Co-op Food Store.
-The photos were taken between January and September of 1938.
+Here we see the original GREENBELT CENTER Co-op Food Store.
+This snapshot, and the 2 that follow, were taken between January and September of 1938.

 Photo from Library of Congress / Marion Post Wolcott